 Fruits in Season in November

-- Apples: Beautiful apples belong to the rose family.
-Upwards of 2,500 varieties grow in the United States, and their flavors range from tart to tangy to sweet.
-Apples add texture and moistness to countless baked goods and also taste delicious right out of hand.
+- Apples: Upward of 2,500 varieties of apples grow in the United States, and their flavors range from tart to tangy to sweet.
+Although picking season is often early fall, most types are still fresh and available in November.
+Try Macoun, Red Delicious, or a Gala, or opt for a green Granny Smith or Pippin.
 Use them for a sweet and savory combination as an accompaniment to pork.
 Or chop fresh apples and add them to oatmeal or yogurt to start your day with a healthy dose of fiber, vitamin B-6, and vitamin C.

-- Cranberries: These hard, tart little berries turn succulent and sweet when you simmer them with sugar and water.
-You can buy them frozen year-round, but packages of fresh cranberries show up in grocery stores in the weeks before Thanksgiving.
+- Cranberries: This little red fruit is synonymous with the holidays, and although you can buy them frozen year-round, fresh cranberries show up in grocery stores in the weeks before Thanksgiving.
 Fresh raw cranberries deliver a powerful punch of antioxidants for such a tiny berry.
-Unfortunately, cooking them negates some of their nutritional power.
+(Unfortunately, cooking them negates some of their nutritional power.)
 Chop raw cranberries and add them to smoothies, salsas, salads, and oatmeal.
+Or incorporate into a cake or biscuit recipe.
+These hard, tart little berries turn succulent and sweet when you simmer them with sugar and water, making the quintessential accompaniment for roast turkey.

 - Kiwifruit: California's harvest of this Chinese transplant (made internationally popular via New Zealand) winds down in November, but you can find the sweet-tart fruit in grocery stores throughout the winter.
-The edible skin makes it easy to enjoy this vitamin C powerhouse.
+The edible skin makes it easy to enjoy this vitamin C powerhouse on its own, but the fruit is also delicious in a smoothie or a colorful cocktail.

-- Kumquats: The edible peel of this bite-sized citrus fruit interestingly tastes sweeter than the tart and juicy sections inside, but the combination results in a burst of sweet-tart flavor.
+- Kumquats: The edible peel of this bite-sized citrus fruit interestingly tastes sweeter than the tart and juicy sections inside, but the combination works beautifully.
+Enjoy in a salad with Belgian endive and herbs, or turn into a delicious marmalade.
 Like most citrus fruits, kumquats deliver a potent dose of vitamin C, with the benefit of added fiber from the peel.

 - Pears: Stone-fruit lovers can switch their allegiance to pears once the summer peach and nectarine season winds down.
-Whereas apples taste best crisp, their pear cousins shine once their flesh turns soft and juicy.
-In a twist, potassium-rich pears actually benefit when they ripen off the tree.
-Try this easy fresh pear cobbler recipe.
+Potassium-rich pears benefit when they ripen off the tree, and whereas apples taste best crisp, pears shine once their flesh turns soft and juicy.
+Savor the fruit in a fresh pear cobbler, or create an elegant dessert with cardamom salted caramel pears.
+The fruit is a good match for Brussels sprouts and bacon, and is delicious with lamb and pork.

 - Pomegranates: Antioxidant-packed pomegranates contain between 200 and 1,400 ruby-red kernels of flavor.
-Learn how to open a pomegranate and extract the arils with minimal fuss to unlock the versatility of this winter fruit.
+It is easy to extract the arils with minimal fuss to unlock the versatility of this winter fruit; you can then incorporate the seeds into recipes for salmon, chicken, and salads.
+The juice can be part of dressings and cocktails.

 Vegetables in Season in November

 - Bok choy: Closely related to cabbage, baby bok choy can be sliced raw and added to salads or gently simmered in warming soups.
+It is also a favorite ingredient in Chinese stir-fries.
 Cook larger bok choy as you would other greens.
 One cup of bok choy provides a whopping 100 percent of your recommended daily dose of vitamin A.

 - Daikon: A large, mildly spicy radish that looks like a white carrot, daikon stars in Asian dishes.
 Enjoy it stir-fried, pickled, fermented, or thinly shaved and raw, and get the added benefit of a healthy dose of vitamin B6, among other essential nutrients.